17 August 2024

 • Abstraction: Separates data access logic from business logic.

-• Flexibility: Easily swap out the data access mechanism.
+• Flexibility: Easily swap out the data access mechanism (e.g., moving from SQL to NoSQL).

-• Testability: Facilitates unit testing by allowing mock repositories.
+• Testability: Facilitates unit testing by allowing the use of mock repositories.

 The Unit of Work Pattern manages a set of operations as a single transaction.
-It tracks changes to the data entities and ensures that all operations are committed or rolled back together, maintaining data integrity.
+It tracks changes to the data entities and ensures that all operations are committed or rolled back together, maintaining strict data integrity across multiple repositories.

 Full CRUD Operations .Net Core Razor Pages CRUD - .NET 8.0 Razor Pages using Entity Framework Core

 ASP.NET Core Razor Pages is a streamlined approach for building web applications with a focus on page-centric development.
-With the release of .NET 8.0, Razor Pages continues to provide a robust framework for implementing full CRUD (Create, Read, Update, Delete) operations.
-This article will walk you through creating a complete CRUD application using .NET 8.0 Razor Pages and Entity Framework Core.
+With the release of .NET 8.0, Razor Pages continues to provide a robust framework for implementing full CRUD (Create, Read, Update, Delete) operations effectively.

 How to Design Image Gallery in ASP.NET CORE MVC | Image Gallery in aspnet Core | Download and Delete

-An image gallery is a common feature in many web applications, allowing users to upload, view, and manage images.
-ASP.NET Core MVC provides a robust framework for building such a feature with functionalities for uploading, downloading, and deleting images.
-This article will guide you through creating a simple yet effective image gallery in ASP.NET Core MVC.
+An image gallery is a common feature in many web applications, allowing users to upload, view, and manage media content efficiently.
+ASP.NET Core MVC provides a robust framework for building these features, offering built-in support for file handling and security.

 ASP.NET Core Razor Pages Full CRUD - .NET 7.0 Razor Pages using Entity Framework Core and SQL Server